 Diagnose The Problem

-First step, as always is to measure the extent of the problem.
+First step, as always is to measure the extent of the overspending problem.
 I know this is definitely painful, but it’s gotta be done.
 I know you probably had some existing debt, but if I were you I’d keep it simple and just focus on the extra holiday overspending for the time being.

 In my case, it’s fairly simple.
 I had a completely debt-free Christmas, due to my Christmas Club savings plan (more about that in a minute).
 But, we decided to start remodeling our kitchen, so I took advantage of the post-holiday sales to buy a new stove today.
-So, in my case, my number is $1,000 of additional debt.
+So, in my case, my number is $1,000 of additional overspending.
 What is yours?